mauwii/act-docker-images/README.md

 ## What

-The docker images in this repository are made to be used with [nektos/act][nektos-act-repo], which is a very handy tool to execute github workflows locally.
+The containers in this repository are made to be used with [nektos/act][nektos-act-repo], which is a very handy tool to execute, test and debug github workflows locally.

 If you don't know it yet, I highly recommend to check it out 🤓

 ## Why

-In the other Images I had problems with executing azure related tools, so I decided to create my own image which is heavily inspired by the images of [catthehacker][catthehacker-image-repo] and the [official runner images][actions-runner-images].
+Since I had trouble with other images when executing azure related tools, I decided to create my own container which is heavily inspired by the images of [catthehacker][catthehacker-image-repo] and the [official runner images][actions-runner-images].

 ## How to use

-These Docker images are intended for use with nektos/arc, which allows you to run GitHub workflows on your local host.
+These Docker images are intended to be used with [nektos/act][nektos-act-repo].
+Setup guides can be found [here][nektosSetupGuide].

-The easiest way is to add those lines in your `~/.actrc`:
+Add these lines in `~/.actrc` to use this image with act:

 ```bash
 -P ubuntu-latest=mauwii/ubuntu-act:latest